 We are a group of mothers who meet once a month and use variety of texts to deepen our faith, learn about ourselves and our relationship with God, and how to ensure that faith and religion is at the center of our daily lives.
 More…

 Our parish provides spiritual outreach to others through our Prayer Chain ministry.
-Contact the parish office when a spiritual need arises – perhaps surgery, an illness, a death, or another concern.
-The secretary will then alert several people in the community to pray for your intention.
+When a spiritual need arises – perhaps surgery, an illness, a death, or another concern, contact Deacon Greg Lievens by email at firstname.lastname@example.org or Judy Martens by phone at 641-751-1452.
 The intention will be mentioned in a generic manner so that privacy can be maintained.
-Prayer intentions may also be included in the Book of Prayers located at each church.
+Prayer intentions may also be included in the Book of Prayers located at each church by the votive candles.
 We pray for these concerns at each Mass.
-Also let us know if you would like to be a member of the Prayer Chain.
-You would receive a call to pray for an intention and then call the next person on the chain and ask for prayers.
+Also let us know if you would like to be a member of the Prayer Chain and Greg or Judy will add you to the list.

 Download the Annulment Brochure (PDF)